libsemigroups/libsemigroups_pybind11/docs/source/main-algorithms/knuth-bendix/index.rst

 Knuth-Bendix
 =============

 This page describes the functionality for the Knuth-Bendix procedure in ``libsemigroups_pybind11``.

 .. toctree::
    :maxdepth: 1

-   knuth-bendix
+   class
-   kb-helpers
+   helpers
    overlap